teamdigitale/eurostat-datawizard/README.md

 A straightforward webapp to export easily multiple Eurostat datasets.
 You can play with a (resource limited) working version [here](https://eurostat-datawizard.streamlit.app).

 # User guide
+## Home
+1. [Optional] In order to gain advanced variable search, app must index Eurostat data.
+This step requires a considerable amount of time but should be done just once.
+While running, do not leave or refresh page.
+When ready, index is persisted on disk and cam be used by anyone.
+Bear in mind that index can become too old but it can be refreshed.

 ## Data Import
-0. Wait for app to be initialized (this should take quite a lot at first run).
+1. [Optional] Filter Eurostat datasets list by a variable of interest.
+This option appears only if an index was created.
-1. Choose an Eurostat dataset of interest (or start typing dataset code or title).
+2. Choose an Eurostat dataset of interest (or start typing dataset code or title).
-2. After loading, you can inspect the dataset and filter indexes, flags and time-span with the controls provided in the sidebar.
+3. After loading, you can inspect the dataset and filter indexes, flags and time-span with the controls provided in the sidebar.
-3. When done, you can _download_ the current data snapshot in a convenient gzipped csv.
+4. When done, you can _download_ the current data snapshot in a convenient gzipped csv.
 You can _stash_ it for further inspection down the line.
 5. You can repeat the process starting from _1_ for as many dataset as you like.

 ## Stash